-This policy provides guidance to all adults working within the school, whether paid or voluntary or directly employed by the school or a third party.
+This policy provides guidance to all adults working within the school, whether paid or voluntary or directly employed by the school or a third party and should be read in conjunction with the documents Keeping Children Safe in Education 2022 and Working Together to Safeguard Children 2018

 - This policy is available on our school website and is available on request from the school office.
 We also inform parents/carers about this policy when their children join our school. - This policy will be reviewed in full by the Governing Body on an annual basis or sooner should legislation/guidance change. - This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at this school.
-Our policy applies to all staff; paid and unpaid, working in the school, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Staff code of conduct. - Our Governing Body, working with the senior leadership team and especially our Designated Safeguarding Lead, ensure that those staff who do not work directly with children read and either Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2021 guidance. - All staff who work directly with children, are provided and read Part One of Keeping Children Safe in Education 2021. - The school follows the Staffordshire Safeguarding Children's Board policies and procedures.
+Our policy applies to all staff; paid and unpaid, working in the school, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Staff code of conduct. - Our Governing Body, working with the senior leadership team and especially our Designated Safeguarding Lead, ensure that those staff who do not work directly with children read and either Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2022 guidance. - All staff who work directly with children, are provided and read Part One of Keeping Children Safe in Education 2022.

+The school follows the Staffordshire Safeguarding Children's Board policies and procedures.
 StaffsSCB